o____ ### ##### #####

 Most of the time, simultaneous effects don’t conflict with each other, but there are a few common cases that could be confusing:

 If you’re unsure of how an interaction plays out, look up the cards involved in the card database to see if there are any clarifying rulings.
+You can scan the QR code in the corner of the card to go directly to its database entry.

 // TODO: include some way to reach out if a player is still unsure